 By default, all supported languages are selected and available for use.

-Example: If you select Python from the allowed languages for a test; then irrespective of languages that were allowed for answering each question on the test, only Python is made available to the candidates.
+Example: If you select Python from the allowed languages for a test, then irrespective of the languages allowed for answering each question on the test, only Python is made available to the candidates.

-- Click on the Tests tab on the home page, and then click on the required test.
+- Click on the Tests tab on the home page and click on the required test.

-- Once the particular test, you clicked on opens, click on the Settings tab, present below the test name.
+- Once the particular test you clicked on opens, click on the Settings tab below the test name.

-- On clicking questions, the allowed languages settings pane opens up.
-You can select as many languages as you want to allow for the said test.
-You can also conveniently choose the select all or clear all option provided.
+- On clicking questions, the Allowed Languages settings pane is displayed.
+You can select as many languages as you want to allow for the test.
+You can also conveniently choose the Select all or Clear all option.

 Configuration for Coding Questions

-With this setting, you can enable or disable what candidates can do/ see for programming questions in the test.
+With this setting, you can enable or disable what candidates can perform or see for programming questions in the test.

-Example: You have 8 hidden test cases and 2 sample test cases for a particular question on a test.
+Example: You have eight hidden test cases and 2 sample test cases for a particular question on a test.
 You have enabled this option.
-If a candidate's code passes both sample test cases, then the candidate can also view the status of the other 8 hidden test cases.
-However, if you have disabled this option, then the candidate can only see if the sample test cases satisfy the code.
-No further information on 8 hidden test cases is shared with the candidate even if the code satisfies 2 sample test cases.
+If a candidate's code passes both sample test cases, then the candidate can also view the status of the other eight hidden test cases.
+However, if you have disabled this option, the candidate can only see if the sample test cases satisfy the code.
+No further information on eight hidden test cases is shared with the candidate even if the code satisfies 2 sample test cases.

-Note: For better test-taking experience, by default, the following features are enabled for candidates
+Note: For a better test-taking experience, by default, the following features are enabled for candidates

 - Enable Custom Test cases